Hardy Boyz: Return to TNA (2024–present)

 Matt made his surprise return to TNA on April 20, 2024 at Rebellion, reverting back to his "Broken" gimmick and attacking TNA World Champion Moose.
 On June 14 at Against All Odds, Matt unsuccessfully challenged Moose for the championship.
 After the match, Jeff made his surprise return to TNA to come to Matt's aid from a post-match attack from Moose.
 On October 26, 2024, the Hardys won their third TNA World Tag Team Championship by defeating previous champions The System (Eddie Edwards and Brian Myers), and ABC (Ace Austin and Chris Bey) at Bound for Glory in a Full Metal Mayhem match to win the titles.

-The Hardys would later lose their TNA World Tag Team Championships to the Nemeths the following year at Rebellion, only to regain them at Slammiversary in a four-way tag team ladder match also involving the Rascalz and Fir$t Cla$$.
-At Bound for Glory on October 12, Hardys retained the TNA and NXT Tag Team titles against Team 3D (Bully Ray and Devon) in a tables match, where it was a retirement match for Team 3D.
+The Hardys would later lose their TNA World Tag Team Championships to the Nemeths the following year at Rebellion, only to regain them at Slammiversary in a four-way tag team ladder match also involving The Rascalz (Myron Reed and Zachary Wentz) and Fir$t Cla$$ (A. J. Francis and KC Navarro).
+At Bound for Glory on October 12, Hardys retained the TNA and NXT Tag Team Championship against Team 3D (Bully Ray and Devon) in a tables match, where it was a retirement match for Team 3D.

+On April 11, 2026, at Rebellion, The Hardys lost the TNA World Tag Team Championship to The System (Brian Myers and Bear Bronson), before regaining the titles at Slammiversary in a four-way tag team ladder match that also featured The Righteous (Vincent and Dutch) and The Great Hands (John Skyler and Jason Hotch).
+They lost the titles once again to The Nemeths on August 23 at Lockdown in a Steel Cage tornado tag team match.